celebrating 25 years!

 —San Francisco Mayor Edwin Lee

 In 1993, visionary David Dower founded The Z Space Studio (the name would later be shortened to Z Space) to support a large and evolving community of theatre artists working together in the Bay Area.
 Z Space has become one of the nation’s leading laboratories for developing new voices, new works, and new opportunities in American theater.
 Throughout the 90s and early 00s, Z Space was privileged to work with such luminaries as Josh Kornbluth, Anne Galjour, Randall Wong, and Brian Thorstensen.

 Lisa Steindler joined Z Space in 2005 as New Works Director and assumed the title of Executive Artistic Director in 2007.
 Her vision and efforts are to establish “a hub for artists of all stripes to rehearse, perform, and exhibit their work while engaging our audiences with the best of Bay Area and national artistry.”

 In 2013, Z Space received a generous three-year grant from Andrew W. Mellon Foundation to sponsor a resident playwright, Peter Sinn Nachtrieb.
 That grant was renewed in 2016, giving Peter a stable artistic home for (at least!) another three years!
-Since Peter’s residency began, Z Space has produced two of his plays, The Totalitarians in 2014, and the sold-out and extended A House Tour of the Infamous Porter Family Mansion with Tour Guide Weston Ludlow Londonderry in 2016.
-His next play will be produced here in the summer of 2017.
+Since Peter’s residency began, Z Space has produced three of his plays, The Totalitarians in 2014, A House Tour of the Infamous Porter Family Mansion with Tour Guide Weston Ludlow Londonderry in 2016, and The Making of a Great Moment in 2017.